pingcap/docs/tiup/tiup-component-cluster-disable.md

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, the auto-enabling of services in their intersection is disabled.
+> If the `-R, --role` option is specified at the same time, the auto-enabling of services that match both the specifications of `-N, --node` and `-R, --role` is disabled.

 ### -R, --role